Read the Latest on Page Six

 Find your bookmarks in your Independent Premium section, under my profile

-The Independent has contacted Oceanco for comment.
+The Independent has reached out to Mr Bezos and Oceanco for comment.

 Join our commenting forum